18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-1-overview/index.md

 layout: post
 ---

-In this post, we will see how the goals of designing an ML system look like.
+In this post, we will discuss the goals of designing an ML system.
 We will also get an idea about different types of ML systems.

 <toc>